 - an electronic copy of your thesis

 - optionally, an appendix with any other relevant information on the thesis

 - agree that, in case they are granted the award, any subsequently published version of the thesis should carry the citation “The Anthony C. Clarke Award for the 2020 EAMT Best Thesis” and

 - acknowledge the right of the EAMT to publicize the granting of the award.

-The closing date for submissions will be the same as the deadline for EAMT 2020 research papers: TBA.
+The closing date for submissions will be the same as the deadline for EAMT 2021 research papers (to be announced).